nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 ## Features

- * The communication goes «directly over i2p» from client to client, no server is required`*`.[1]
-NB`*`: The so-called «seedless» servers are being currently used : we are auditing the code with the question «is it possible to not use any servers» in mind ; I intend to remove seedless servers technology from this project ; see : https://github.com/hypnosis-i2p/i2pchat/issues/40 . —hypn.
+ * The communication goes «directly over i2p» from client to client, no server is required.[1]
+Note: The connections to the so-called «seedless» servers were removed from this project ; see : https://github.com/hypnosis-i2p/i2pchat/issues/40 . —hypn.

 ## How to run it